spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202307.0/glue-api/data-exchange-api/install-the-data-exchange-api.md

 {% info_block warningBox "Verification" %}

 Make sure you can operate data.
-For instructions, see :[Requesting data using the Data Exchange API](/docs/scos/dev/glue-api-guides/{{page.version}}/data-exchange-api/how-to-guides/how-to-send-request-in-data-exchange-api.html)
+For instructions, see [Requesting data using the Data Exchange API](/docs/scos/dev/glue-api-guides/{{page.version}}/data-exchange-api/how-to-guides/how-to-send-request-in-data-exchange-api.html)

 {% endinfo_block %}

-### Configure Scheduler:
+### Configure the scheduler

 1. Adjust the scheduler project configuration: